sav-che/TL-2/Authors/Elsler, Ernst {std. Elsler}.md

-> [!cite] BHL link: this entry starts at [page 326](https://www.biodiversitylibrary.org/item/103835#page/336/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 326](https://www.biodiversitylibrary.org/page/33260314) of TL-2 Suppl.
 VI.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Elsler, Ernst (fl.
-1907), Austrian botanist working as demonstrator at the botanical institute of the University of Innsbruck. (*Elsler*).
+1907), Austrian botanist working as demonstrator at the botanical institute of the University of Innsbruck.
+**Abbreviated name**: *Elsler*

 #### Herbarium and types